Dear Fremington residents

 MATERIAL OBJECTION 1.
 The proposed commercial and residential development is OUTSIDE the Fremington development boundary

-North Devon Council have just voted in a new set of policies that govern planning laws, called THE LOCAL PLAN.
-In the LOCAL PLAN, the development boundary for Fremington is clearly marked and runs along the edge of the existing houses and bungalows.
-Development should take place INSIDE the boundary only.
-If Gayton's application is approved, the Fremington development boundary will be PUSHED BACK into the green fields by over 300 feet (100 m) and will leave a BIG gap of green field area inbetween Gaytons site and the existing boundary line.
-Once anyone is allowed to build OUTSIDE the boundary like this, ANY HOUSING DEVELOPER could immediately submit planning applications to BUILD in the green fields BETWEEN/ALONGSIDE Gaytons new site and the existing boundary (basically, to fill in the gap with a new housing estate or industrial buildings) and the Council will not be able to refuse them!
+The existing development boundary for Fremington runs along the back of the houses and bungalows either side of Old School Lane.
+New development should take place INSIDE the boundary only.
+If Gayton's application is approved, the Fremington development boundary will be PUSHED BACK into the green fields by up to 300 feet (100 m) and will leave a BIG gap of green field area inbetween Gaytons site and the existing boundary line.
 GAYTONS HAVE NO JUSTIFICATION TO BUILD IN THIS FIELD OTHER THAN OWNERSHIP OF THE FIELD.
 GAYTONS IS A PRIVATE COMMERCIAL BUSINESS.
-THEY ARE NOT A CHARITY.
-THEY WILL NOT BRING ANY ECONOMIC OR SOCIAL BENEFITS TO FREMINGTON LOCALS.
+THEY ARE NOT A CHARITY OR PUBLIC SERVICE LIKE THE NHS.

 So the fact that the planning application is for a field outside the FREMINGTON development boundary is the most important thing to object to.